MBS Media Holdings: Changing networks

+Move to Chayamachi

-In 1990 the new headquarters and studios was completed in Chayamachi, Kita Ward, Osaka for the station's 40th anniversary.
+In 1990, the new headquarters and studios was completed in Chayamachi, Kita Ward, Osaka for the station's 40th anniversary.
 MBS moved and merged the headquarters and studio on September 1; the registered headquarters from the Mainichi Shimbun Osaka Head Office, and the broadcasting studio from Senri.

 MBS Now aired for the last time on September 29, 2000.
 It was replaced by Voice on October 2.

-On March 31, 2001 a broadcasting studio called "MBS Studio in USJ" was opened at Universal Studios Japan.

-December 1, 2003 at 11 a.m.
-MBS commenced digital terrestrial television operations.

 On May 15, 2010 MBS began to simulcast its radio broadcasts online within the Kansai region via Radiko together with ABC, OBC, FM 802, FM Osaka, and FM Cocolo.

 The construction of the new building that was started in March 2011, located north of its head office, completed on September 4, 2013 named "B Building".
 The headquarters building was named "M Building".

 On July 24, 2011, at noon, MBS, along with other television stations in the Kansai region, turned off its analog broadcast, as part of the digital television transition in most prefectures of Japan.

 On October 1, 2013 the Takaishi Solar Plant was situated in the area of MBS Takaishi Radio Transmitter.

 On April 4, 2014, the B Building was opened.